mpg-project/mpg/README.md

 ## Acknowledgements

 This library was originally extracted from luminus boilerplate which hails from code floating around the internet generally.
-[James Laver](https://github.com/jjl) then contributed a new API and java.time support.
+It was then refactored by [James Laver](https://github.com/jjl) and extended by the community.

 ## License

-Copyright © 2016 Shane Kilkelly
+Copyright © 2016 Shane Kilkelly, James Laver and contributors

 Distributed under the MIT license.